listingslab/react-tech-test/README.md

 ## Solution

-The devilered solution solved the brief and also offers the following power ups
+The delivered app solves the brief and also offers the following power ups

 - Hosted on firebase, leveraging all kinds of Google goodness
 - Persistant redux store (like cookies but better)